 Figure 2.
-Using BATT ON to Drive External PNP Transisitor
+Using BATT ON to Drive External PNP Transistor

-The LTC692/LTC693 are protected for safe area operation with a short-circuit limit.
+The LTC690 family is protected for safe area operation with short-circuit limit.
 Output current is limited to approximately 200mA.
-If the device is overloaded for long periods of time, thermal shutdown turns the power switch off until the device cools down.
+If the device is overloaded for long period of time, thermal shutdown turns the power switch off until the device cools down.
 The threshhold temperature for thermal shutdown is approximately 155°C with about 10°C of hysteresis which prevents the device from oscillating in and out of shutdown.

 The PNP switch used in competitive devices was not chosen for the internal power switch because it injects unwanted current into the substrate.
 This current is collected by the V{BATT} pin in competitive devices and adds to the charging current of the battery which can damage lithium batteries.
-The LTC692/LTC693 use a charge-pumped NMOS power switch to eliminate unwanted charging current while achieving low dropout and low supply current.
-Since no current goes to the substrate, the current collected by the V{BATT} pin is strictly junction leakage.
+The LTC690 family uses a charge pumped NMOS power switch to eliminate unwanted charging current while achieving low dropout and low supply current.
+Since no current goes to the substrate, the current collected by V{BATT} pin is strictly junction leakage.

-A 125 Ω PMOS switch connects the V{BATT} input to V{OUT} in battery backup mode.
+A 125 Ω PMOS switch connects the V{BATT} input to V{OUT} in battery back-up mode.
 The switch is designed for very low dropout voltage (input-to-output differential).
-This feature is advantageous for low current applications such as battery backup in CMOS RAM and other low power CMOS circuitry.
-The supply current in battery backup mode is 1 μ A maximum.
+This feature is advantageous for low current applications such as battery back-up in CMOS RAM and other low power CMOS circuitry.
+The supply current in battery back-up mode is 1 μ A maximum.

-The operating voltage at the V{BATT} pin ranges from 2.0V to 4.0V.
-High value capacitors, such as electrolytic or faradsize double layer capacitors, can be used for short-term memory backup instead of a battery.
-The charging resistor for the rechargeable batteries should be connected to V{OUT} since this eliminates the discharge path that exists when the resistor is connected to V{CC} (Figure 3).
+The operating voltage at the V{BATT} pin ranges from 2.0V to 4.25V.
+High value capacitors, such as electrolytic or farad-size double layer capacitors, can be used for short term memory back-up instead of a battery.
+The charging resistor for both capacitors and rechargeable batteries should be connected to V{OUT} since this eliminates the discharge path that exists when the resistor is connected to V{CC} (Figure 3).